magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/suite.md

 _This topic was updated due to the {{page.mftf-release}} MFTF release._
 {: style="text-align: right"}

-Suites are essentially groups of tests that run in specific preconditions.
+Suites are essentially groups of tests that run in the specific conditions (preconditions and postconditions).
 They enable you including, excluding, and grouping tests for a customized test run when you need it.
 You can form suites using separate tests, groups, and modules.

 Each suite must be defined in the _\<magento 2 root\>/dev/tests/acceptance/tests/_suite/suite.xml_ file.
-The generated tests for each suite go to in a separate directory under _\<magento 2 root\>/dev/tests/acceptance/tests/functional/Magento/FunctionalTest/_generated_.
+The generated tests for each suite go into a separate directory under _\<magento 2 root\>/dev/tests/acceptance/tests/functional/Magento/FunctionalTest/\_generated_.
+By default, all generated tests are stored in the _default_ suite under _.../Magento/FunctionalTest/\_generated/default_

+{%
+include note.html
+type="info"
+content="If a test is generated into at least one custom suite, it will not appear in the _default_ suite."
+%}

 ## Format